 Texture rich, flavorful and tender, homemade Seeded Multigrain Gluten Free Sourdough Bread is gluten free bread you’ll look forward to eating.
 Use your Gluten Free Sourdough Starter to make this whole grain gluten free bread and love bread again!
-This recipe is gluten free and vegetarian or vegan
+This recipe is gluten free and vegetarian or vegan.

 Going gluten free for a trial period in the summer of 2018 meant I had to give up my beloved homemade sourdough.
 After a few weeks of throwing internal fits, I finally decided to explore gluten free flours, and learn the nuances of gluten free baking.
 I knew it wouldn’t be easy, but I finally embraced the challenge.